BPASA

 Recoveries were gentle this time due to increased spin and moderate altitude, estimate about 100 ft.

-Flight 3 - 4x D12-0 (pictured)
+flight 3 - 4x D12-0 (pictured)

-Video of flight 4 on 2x D12-0 and 2x E9-4 (6MB)
+flight 4 - 2x D12-0 and 2x E9-4

-Flight 5 - 2x D12-0 and 2x E9-4
+flight 5 - 2x D12-0 and 2x E9-4

 This is the flight profile I was hoping for!
 Spinning liftoff, hover and gentle recovery.